teamniteo/handbook/2_Operations/work-process.md

 ## Alignment Meeting

-15 minutes after the sprint retrospective we hold another meeting.
+After the sprint retrospective we hold another meeting.
 Attendance on this one is optional, only those interested in the general direction the company is taking normally attend.
 That said, every Nitean is welcome to participate.

 Primarily we look over the quarterly goals to determine how we are achieving them and to give us an idea of what should be included in the following day's sprint planning session.